ethanrasmussen/CalendarConnect/README.md

 # ![](https://github.com/ethanrasmussen/CalendarConnect/blob/master/art/cc_icon_small.png) CalendarConnect
 This program links your Discord status to your calendar!
 After seeing a [post on Reddit](https://www.reddit.com/r/discordapp/comments/hs0d6l/its_always_bugged_me_that_you_cant_schedule/), I was inspired to find a way to utilize Discord's custom status feature in conjunction with one's schedule.
 So...
 I made this!
-CalendarConnect currently only supports [Teamup](https://www.teamup.com/) calendars (an underrated favorite of mine), but I'm hoping to add more support for other popular calendars like Google Calendar & Outlook Calendar in the future.
+It ended up being a fun project, and a great way to start learning PyQT5!
+CalendarConnect currently only supports [Teamup](https://www.teamup.com/) calendars (an underrated favorite of mine), but I'm hoping to add support for other popular calendars like Google Calendar & Outlook Calendar in the future.

 ### Usage: